tkn-tub/ns3-gym/src/lte/doc/source/lte-profiling.rst

  * IO::CaptureOutput
  * Statistics::Descriptive

-For installing the modules, simply use the follwing command:
+For installing the modules, simply use the following command:

 ``perl -MCPAN -e 'install moduleName'``